thebamaman/ld2l-discord-bot/README.md

 LD2L Bot accepts various commands from various users.
 Every member of the server has access to the following basic commands (NOTE!
 Permissions may change with league admin discretion):

     !whoami
 Tells you who you are, according to LD2L Bot.
 Only usable via PM

+    !calendar
+Sends you a PM with a link to a calendar in each offical timezone

     !schedule GROUP <Letter> <Team 1> VS <Team 2> DD/MM/YYYY HH:MM AM/PM <EDT/PDT/SGT/GMT>
 Adds your game to the LD2L Google Calendar.
 Only usable in the #scheduling channel